VitorBrisola/SmartTeach-Project/README.md

 1. Download and extract it.
 2. cd into SmartTeach folder
 3. docker-compose up
+    3.1 If theres errors about existing containers do docker rm --force app
+        docker rm --force mongo
 4. Go to [http://localhost:5000/](http://localhost:5000/)

 ## Tools Used